thinking about custom-made for your wedding?

 Once the prototype has been approved, we will proceed to making your final look in the real fabrics.
 I work with a team of highly skilled craftspeople, with decades of experience in machine and hand-sewing at the highest quality.
 Whatever the process may be for your gown, I will ensure that the finished piece adheres to luxury bridal standards, and meets the goals we have outlined.
 We will have another fitting to see the final piece all together, and time to do any small alterations or adjustments as needed, since this will be our first time seeing it in the final fabric.
 Along with the finished garment, I can offer any additional personalization that you’d like, such as embroidering a brief message or creating a hidden pocket to hold a small memento.

-Working with Hannah to design my custom bridal suite was an absolute dream come true.
+“Working with Hannah to design my custom bridal suite was an absolute dream come true.
 I came to her with ideas about what I wanted, but no idea how to achieve them.
 She took in my ideas and inspo, and used them as a jumping-off point to create new designs that felt entirely unique.
 Every step of the process was super fun - from narrowing down the design details, to selecting fabrics, to perfecting the fit and finally putting on the final pieces.
 In the end I got a one-of-a-kind look that I will cherish forever.
 Hannah was super communicative, open to collaborative feedback, and very mindful of my budget and timeline along the way.
-If you are considering custom bridal, I can’t recommend Hannah enough!
+If you are considering custom bridal, I can’t recommend Hannah enough!”

 FAQ’s:

 How long does it take?
 The whole process should ideally take 6-9 months but can be rushed in some cases, based on complexity of the design and your location.
-Booking is on a first-come basis, and I take a limited number of clients per season to preserve the integrity of my work.
+Booking is on a first-come basis, and I take a very limited number of clients per season to preserve the integrity of my work.
 It’s best to contact me as soon as you know you are interested, in order to reserve your spot.
 A deposit is required to begin the process.

 Who is custom bridal good for?
 Custom bridal is best for brides who have an idea of what they want but don’t know where to find it.
 It is also good for brides who want to play a part in designing their look - someone who is interested in the nuts and bolts of seeing how a dress comes together, what it’s like to get something tailor-made to their body, and making design decisions (with an expert guiding you along the way, so there’s no pressure, just fun)!
-All bodies, shapes, sizes, and colors are welcome here, and will be highlighted and validated throughout this process.
+All bodies, shapes, sizes, colors, and genders are welcome here, and will be highlighted, centered, and validated throughout this process.

 Who is custom bridal not good for?
 Custom bridal can be difficult for brides who don’t have a general idea of what they want yet (if this is you, I recommend going to a few bridal shops first!), or who have a hard time envisioning what something will look like throughout various stages of completion.
 You have to use a lot of imagination when you’re making a dress from scratch, and this can be unpleasant added stress for some people, which is totally understandable!
 If you’re feeling overwhelmed as you’re starting your bridal search, reach out and I can send you my Pinterest boards to help you learn about different styles and what you might be interested in.